Sustainable Christmas

 Last but not least, consider giving an experience, rather than an item.
 A family cinema trip, a theatre visit, dinner at a favourite restaurant, or membership of, say, the Wildfowl & Wetlands Trust.
 These can be enjoyed by an entire family and are the stuff special memories are made of - and no landfill or carbon footprint to worry about!

-Support Sustainable Businesses For Christmas 2023
+Support Sustainable Businesses For Christmas 2024

 How can you shop sustainably at Christmas?
 Every company will be vying for your Christmas budget.
-We’re not exception at COOK, as Christmas is hands down our busiest time of the year.
+We’re no exception at COOK, as Christmas is hands down our busiest time of the year.
 Every pound you spend is like a little vote for the world you want to live in, so choose wisely.
 A good start is to look for the B Corp logo.

 Climate Care – Looking to offset your Christmas?
 Climate Care can help!
 While offsetting isn’t a long-term solution to the Climate Crisis, it’s a big step in the right direction.